theczechguy/minimal-mistakes/_posts/2017-10-09-Error Handling.md

-# Powershell error handling techniques
+# Powershell Errors
+## Terminating & Non-Terminating Errors

 I guess every one of us got stuck at point where you needed to figure out what is the best way to handle errors in your function/script .